AdobeDocs/journey-optimizer-learn.en/help/tutorial-use-decisioning-to-personalize-web-offers/create-web-page.md

 ---
-title: Create a web page to test the solution
+title: Create a Web Page to Test the Solution
 description: Web page to test the personalized offers delivered using decisioning.
 role: User
 level: Beginner